eduMFA/eduMFA/doc/webui/index.rst

 .. index:: ! webui, !
 WebUI

-privacyIDEA comes with a web-based user interface which is used to manage and configure the privacyIDEA server.
+eduMFA comes with a web-based user interface which is used to manage and configure the eduMFA server.
 It is also used a self-service portal for the average user, who manages his own tokens.
 This section gives an overview on the interface and links the respective sections in the documentation.